dmitrii-eremin/python-lua/README.md

 - The string functions required a large change to the overall code to include luas : operator.
 Classes etc have been changed substantially under the hood, but the user should not be able to notice the change.

+## Unsupported features

+- Assigning static methods to variables and calling them is not permitted, only call static methods directly
+- Assigning nested classes to variables and initializing them is not permitted, only initialize nested classes from within the main class directly.

 ## Usage

 ### As a standalone application